No. You must be a U.S. citizen in order to apply for the DOE NNSA LRGF.

 Your advisor must submit two documents via the online system: 1) a reference letter that speaks to your qualifications and also indicates his/her planned involvement during your laboratory residencies, and 2) a letter that addresses the university's residency policy regarding off-campus experiences of up to six months.

-In addition, you must also identify two additional references and request their letters via the online system.
+You must also identify two additional references and request their letters via the online system.

 Each letter writer will receive a unique link at the time his/her input is requested.
 Letters should be submitted via the online system and are due on or by Wednesday, March 6, 2019.